tanishaaraoo07/nodejs-demo-app/README.md

 2. Create a new Pipeline job in Jenkins
 3. Configure it to use this repository
 4. Set the "Script Path" to "Jenkinsfile"

+## Infrastructure as Code with Terraform

+This repository also includes Terraform configuration to provision a Docker container for the Node.js application:

+- The `terraform/main.tf` file contains the configuration to build a Docker image and run a container
+- Use `terraform init`, `terraform plan`, and `terraform apply` to provision the infrastructure
+- The container runs the Node.js application locally on port 3000